OceanOptics/Inlinino/README.md

 When Inlinino is started an engineering log file is created in `logs/inlinino_<YYYYMMDD>_<hhmmss>.log` and keep track of most tasks executed (e.g. user interaction, creation of data log files, warnings, and potential errors).

 ### Questions and issues
+On Ubuntu, one my night need to update the rights to the serial port to let Inlinino read and write from/to them.
+For example to give right to the serial port `/dev/ttyACM0`:

+    sudo chmod 666 /dev/ttyACM0

 For any questions or issues regarding Inlinino please contact [me](mailto:nils.haentjens+inlinino@maine.edu).